Contents

 Heat Loss in Cold Seasons.

-In winter, heat acquired throughout the day is lost at night through the skylight.
-One study reveals that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That suggests that skylights lose close to 40% more heat than windows.
+In winter, heat gained throughout the day is lost in the evening through the skylight.
+One research study shows that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That implies that skylights lose near to 40% more heat than windows.

 Size (Width by Height) Rate.